What Does it Mean to Have Your Identity Stolen?

 If any of these things happen to you, you should immediately contact your case worker or other adults you trust as well as the institutions themselves, such as banks, phone carriers, post offices, etc.

 Steps to Repair Your Credit and Identity

 If you find any instances of credit on a minor’s account or any information on overdue bills or loans, you can contact the credit departments or banks directly.
-You can find a blank copy of a complaint letter that can be filled under your own needs here.
 If you are a ward of the state, you can also rely on your case manager to help you dispute claims or take legal action.